SachsLab/OpenMER/docs/introduction.md

 ## Software

-NeuroportDBS is a Suite of applications for visualizing signals in real-time:
+OpenMER is a Suite of applications for visualizing signals in real-time:

 ![Image of vis apps](https://github.com/SachsLab/OpenMER/blob/master/vis_apps_screenshot.PNG?raw=true)